Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 ### Redis Standalone

 Babushka also supports Redis Standalone deployments, where the Redis database is hosted on a single primary node, optionally with replica nodes.
-To initialize a `RedisClient`  for a standalone Redis setup, you should create a `RedisClientConfiguration` that includes the addresses of all endpoints, both primary and replica nodes.
+To initialize a `RedisClient`  for a standalone Redis setup, you should create a `RedisClientConfiguration` that includes the addresses of primary and all replica nodes.

 #### **Example - Connecting to a standalone Redis**